aharris856/BETTER-Encryptor/README.md

 and to make it somewhat more secure I resize the output to be 'size * factor' to do this I have to generate a set of random chars ( (size * factor - size) generated). these chars are randomly generated from a seeded random with seed = key. after doing so I append these chars to the end of the original string.
-After doing so I change the values of this new long string that has the original string + a bunch of stuff randomly added to the end. by using another key seeded random generator to add onto the ascii value (each char has a different randomly generated number not just one number the entire file).
+After this I change the values of this new long string that has the original string + a bunch of stuff randomly added to the end. by using another key seeded random generator to add onto the ascii value (each char has a different randomly generated number not just one number the entire file).
 Once we have the almost encrypted file we generate an array of type int[].